-With the introduction of the ACU Permethrin, the Army is introducing a product that will enhance Force Health Protection and Readiness.
+With the introduction of the ACU Permethrin, the Army is providing a product that will enhance Force Health Protection and Readiness.
 A single factory treatment with permethrin offers significant benefits to the ACU Permethrin wearer including increased protection against the bites of mosquitoes, flies, midges, ticks, and chiggers for the life of the uniform.
-The ACU Permethrin protects Soldiers from insect and tick-borne diseases (such as malaria and West Nile virus by mosquitoes and Lyme disease by ticks), while in garrison, training, and non-combat deployed environments worldwide.
+The ACU Permethrin protects Soldiers from insect-and tick-borne diseases (such as malaria and West Nile virus carried by mosquitoes and Lyme disease carried by ticks), while in garrison, training, and non-combat deployed environments worldwide.
 Wearing permethrin-treated uniforms is a key component of the DoD Insect Repellent System.
-Soldiers wearing an ACU Permethrin should continue to properly protect themselves against insect bites and diseases by wearing the uniform with the sleeves rolled down, closing all openings in clothing that might let insects in, tucking pants into boots and undershirt into pants, and keeping the uniform loose.
+Soldiers wearing an ACU Permethrin should continue to properly protect themselves against insect bites and diseases by wearing the uniform with the sleeves rolled down, closing all openings in clothing that might let in insects, tucking pants into boots and undershirt into pants, and keeping the uniform loose.
 For over 20 years, the DoD Insect Repellent System has been proven to be highly effective in preventing biting insects from becoming an annoyance or making Soldiers sick.

 - There are no known adverse health risks associated with wearing the ACU Permethrin.

-- Safety testing of permethrin has been conducted almost continuously since the 1970's since its Environmental Protection Agency (EPA) registration for use in/on many different applications such as food/feed crops, livestock, Public Health Mosquito abatement programs, pets, and clothing.
+- Safety testing of permethrin has been conducted almost continuously since the 1970's, following its Environmental Protection Agency (EPA) registration for use with a variety of applications including food/feed crops, livestock, Public Health mosquito abatement programs, pets, and clothing.

-- The EPA registered permethrin as an insect repellent for use on clothing and the US Food and Drug Administration approved permethrin for medical treatments for head lice and scabies, only after thorough research had proven them safe.
+- After thorough research proving the safety of permethrin, the EPA registered it as an insect repellant for use on clothing, and the US Food and Drug Administration approved it for medical treatments of head lice and scabies.

 - In 2009, the EPA completed the human health and environmental risk assessments for permethrin.
 The EPA's review reassessed the potential adverse health effects resulting from wearing permethrin-treated uniforms.
 Based upon the best science and studies performed to date, the EPA has determined that wearing or coming in contact with permethrin-treated uniforms is unlikely to cause adverse health effects.